 Frequently Asked Questions

-Introductory note: In this or any other FAQ, or in other places on Intraspexion’s website, readers are advised that Intraspexion is not entitled to practice law or give legal advice.
+Introductory note: Readers are advised that Intraspexion is not entitled to practice law or give legal advice.
 Readers must NOT rely on any discussion of a legal issue without consulting with their own attorney.
-However, to access and read the appellate decisions cited in these FAQs, we recommend Google Scholar.

-There is at least one case holding that an enterprise can limit its employees’ expectation of privacy by having clear policies about which the employees know and accept.
 In Holmes v.
 Petrovich Dev.
 Co., LLC, 191 Cal.
 App.
-4th 1047, 1068–71 (2011), the California Court of Appeal held that an employee had no expectation of privacy in emails she sent to her attorney from a company computer because the company had a policy against using computers for personal reasons and the policy stated that the company could monitor all emails.
+4th 1047, 1068–71 (2011), the California Court of Appeal held that an employee had no expectation of privacy in the emails she sent to her attorney from a company computer because the company had a policy against using computers for personal reasons and the policy stated that the company could monitor all emails.
 The court in Holmes emphasized that the computer used to send the emails “belong[ed] to the [company],” that the company had a policy against using its computers for personal reasons, and that the employee was “aware of and agree[d] to these conditions.”
 Id. at 1068; see also id. at 1068–69 (“Holmes used her employer’s company e-mail account after being warned that it was to be used only for company business, that e-mails were not private, and that the company would randomly and periodically monitor its technology resources to ensure compliance with the policy.”).

-While some of the software in our System is proprietary and we treat that coding as our confidential “trade secret” intellectual property, we are proud to say that portions of our System are powered by dtSearch® and that our Deep Learning software originated with Google as TensorFlow.
-TensorFlow is an open source software library for machine intelligence.
+While some of the software in our patented system is proprietary and we treat that coding as our confidential, “trade secret” intellectual property, we are proud to say that portions of our system are powered by dtSearch®.
+In addition, our Deep Learning software originated with Google when Google open-sourced a version of TensorFlow.
 TensorFlow, the TensorFlow logo and any related marks are trademarks of Google Inc. TensorFlow is included in the System under an Apache 2.0 license, the terms of which are incorporated herein in full by this reference.